Bayesian Regret Minimization in Offline Bandits: Technical Background and Lemmas

-\paragraph{EVaR properties:} The following lemma shows that EVaR is an upper-bound on VaR.
+The following lemma shows that EVaR is an upper bound on VaR.
 This is a property that will be useful in our proofs later on. \begin{lemma} For any random variable $\tilde{x}\colon \Omega \to \Real $, we have that

 \end{lemma} \begin{proof} This is a consequence of Proposition~3.2 in \citet{Ahmadi-Javid2012} and the fact that CVaR upper bounds VaR. \end{proof}

 Similar to~\eqref{eq:var-normal} for VaR, we can show that for Gaussian random variables, $\tilde{x} \sim \mathcal{N}(\mu, \sigma^2)$, EVaR has the following analytical form~\cite{Ahmadi-Javid2012}: